-Winery, brewery, distillery facility I: A very small-scale production facility licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits, and that includes an adult beverage production use such as crushing, fermentation, barrel or tank aging, and finishing.
+Winery, brewery, distillery facility I: A very small-scale production facility licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits, and that includes an adult beverage production use such as crushing, fermentation, distilling, barrel or tank aging, and finishing.
 A winery, brewery, distillery facility I may include additional production-related uses such as vineyards, orchards, wine cellars or similar product-storage areas as authorized by state law.
-On-site product tasting or retail sale of merchandise as authorized by state law is limited.
+On-site tasting of products or retail sales are not allowed.
 "Winery, brewery, distillery facility I" does not include any retail liquor licenses that would be authorized by chapter 314-02 WAC.

 NEW SECTION.
 SECTION 15.
 There is hereby added to K.C.C. chapter 21A.06 a new section to read as follows:

-Winery, brewery, distillery facility I interim use permit: A term-limited permit for a winery, brewery, distillery facility I in the Agriculture zone.
-A winery, brewery, distillery facility I interim use permit is a one-time approval, effective for one year, with four annual renewals possible for up to five years.
-After the interim use permit or any renewals have expired, a winery, brewery, distillery facility I interim use is required to either comply with zoning conditions for a winery, brewery, distillery facility II or III use, and meet the requirements of one of those uses, or cease operations and vacate the site.
-Applications for a winery, brewery, distillery facility I interim use permit may only be accepted by the permitting division within five years of the effective date of this ordinance.
-The time limitations on a winery, brewery, distillery facility I interim use permit do not apply to agricultural uses such as vineyards and orchards.
+Winery, brewery, distillery facility II: A small-scale production facility licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits and that includes an adult beverage production use such as crushing, fermentation, distilling, barrel or tank aging, and finishing.
+A winery, brewery, distillery facility II may include additional production-related uses such as vineyards, orchards, wine cellars or similar product-storage areas as authorized by state law, on-site tasting of products and sales as authorized by state law and sales of merchandise related to products available for tasting as authorized by state law.
+"Winery, brewery, distillery facility II" does not include any retail liquor licenses that would be authorized by chapter 314-02 WAC.

 NEW SECTION.
 SECTION 16.
 There is hereby added to K.C.C. chapter 21A.06 a new section to read as follows:

-Winery, brewery, distillery facility II: A small-scale production facility licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits and that includes an adult beverage production use such as crushing, fermentation, barrel or tank aging, and finishing.
-A winery, brewery, distillery facility II may include additional production-related uses such as vineyards, orchards, wine cellars or similar product-storage areas as authorized by state law, on-site product tasting and sales as authorized by state law and sales of merchandise related to products available for tasting as authorized by state law.
-"Winery, brewery, distillery facility II" does not include any retail liquor licenses that would be authorized by chapter 314-02 WAC.

-NEW SECTION.
-SECTION 17.
-There is hereby added to K.C.C. chapter 21A.06 a new section to read as follows:

-Winery, brewery, distillery facility III: A production facility licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits and that includes an adult beverage production use such as crushing, fermentation, barrel or tank aging, and finishing.
-A winery, brewery, distillery facility III may include additional production-related uses such as vineyards, orchards, wine cellars or similar product-storage areas as authorized by state law, on-site product tasting and sales as authorized by state law and sales of merchandise related to products available as authorized by state law.
+Winery, brewery, distillery facility III: A production facility licensed by the state of Washington to produce adult beverages such as wine, cider, beer and distilled spirits and that includes an adult beverage production use such as crushing, fermentation, distilling, barrel or tank aging, and finishing.
+A winery, brewery, distillery facility III may include additional production-related uses such as vineyards, orchards, wine cellars or similar product-storage areas as authorized by state law, on-site tasting of products and sales as authorized by state law and sales of merchandise related to products available as authorized by state law.
 "Winery, brewery, distillery facility III" does not include any retail liquor licenses that would be authorized by chapter 314-02 WAC.

-SECTION 18.
-Ordinance 10870, Section 330, as amended, and K.C.C.
-21A.08.030 are each hereby amended to read as follows:

-A. Residential land uses.